We are experiencing severe delays due to power outages - thank you for your patience

 The animal and environmental cost of this monoculture is not taken into consideration.
 Always check for palm oil in skincare products - it's what sodium lauryl sulphate is made from (see paragraph below on SLS).

-Avoid Palm Oil, and Palm Oil related ingredients in food and cosmetics.
+Avoid Palm Oil, and all Palm Oil related ingredients in food and cosmetics.
+Conscious Skincare was featured as a recommended brand in The Good Shopping Guide because of our palm-oil free status.

 Palm Oil is destroying the Orangutan habitat